Do Public Schools Meet the Needs of Neurodiverse Children?

 Understanding Neurodiversity in Education

 Neurodiverse children possess unique learning styles, strengths, and challenges.
+Neurodiversity encompasses a wide range of neurological variations including autism spectrum disorder (ASD), attention deficit hyperactivity disorder (ADHD), dyslexia, and others — all of which challenge the traditional one-size-fits-all approach to education.
 These differences require tailored educational approaches and accommodations to help them thrive.
 However, the capacity of public schools to meet these needs varies significantly across regions, schools, and even classrooms.
 The effectiveness of support for neurodiverse students hinges on several factors, including legislation, resources, teacher training, and the school's overall commitment to inclusivity.

 Legislative Framework and Resources